kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 packet authentication secret from the contained Client Hello message, then validate the AEAD tag.

-We can consider using AES-CTR for Initial packet payload and HMAC for authentication, at the cost of diverging further from QUIC version 1.
-Using a hash function that is selected by the ESNI key exchange might be more generic than relying on GCM for authentication.
+We can consider using AES-CTR for encryption and HMAC for authentication.
+Use of a hash function that is selected by the ESNI key exchange can be considered to be more generic than relying on GCM for authentication.
+The flip side is that it would be a bigger diversion from QUIC version 1.

 We can also consider adding a small checksum to the Initial packets so that the server can determine if the packet is corrupt.
 The downside is that the